sabinthapa100/quenching_integration/README.txt

 ------------------------------------------------------------
  RUNNING
 ------------------------------------------------------------

-To run with the code, simply type

-  $./quenching

-You can change the parameters in the input/params.txt file.

 There is a file "input/params.txt" that contains all parameters that can be adjusted at runtime.
 It includes